1247350913/content/foundation/README.md

 <h2 align="center"> Foundational List for Training Inspiration </h2>

-<p> I intend to complete this list, then use this knowledge to make as many global changes as I can toward the goals in my overview section. </p>
+<p> I intend to complete this list, then use this knowledge to make as many global changes as I can toward objectives. </p>

 **Philosophy and Social Psychology**
 - What is knowledge?
 What is truth?
 (Epistemology)